LarsChrWiik/Basic-HTML-and-CSS/JavaScript & Node/README.md

 # Object / Classes
 Classes, Arrays, and Functions are all objects.
 Essentially, everything in JavaSCript is an object except for the primitive data types.
-JavaScript is a prototypal object oriented language, meaning that objects directly inherit from other objects.
+JavaScript is a **prototypal object oriented language**, meaning that objects directly inherit from other objects.

 Functions within objects that uses the **class** keyword are automatically put in the **prototype**.
 This ensures that all instances of the object-type shares the same instance of the function-object.